 When, What, and How Far Can Newborns See?

-When Do Newborns Start to See?
+When Can Newborns and Babies See?

 Babies who are born prematurely may have slightly different patterns of development.
 Preemies can be born with closed eyelids or even fused eyelids depending on how premature they are.
 If your preemie’s eyes are closed or fused at birth, their eyes will open within a short amount of time.